Aurora Davis and Jace Pardon advanced to the Pairs National Semifinals on Sunday

 The All-America duo of Jace Pardon and Sarah Wickstrom fell in the pairs quarterfinals

 FSU fell to the defending national champions, 3-2, on Saturday

 No. 3 seed Florida State swept No. 6 seed ULM to open the National Championships.

-That's because Danalee Corso (formerly Danalee Bragado) is at the helm, and the former professional beach volleyball player and coach refuses to let off the accelerator.
 As one of the most respected teachers of the sport in the world, Corso continues to push the NCAA's latest emerging sport and the Seminoles to new heights.